A Scottish Highlands trek: “Legendary hiking, with walk-up climbing ascent of Ben Nevis.”

-Days 1-2 Depart from home.
-Arrive and overnight in Inverness.
-Free time to explore and relax, post flight.
+Days 1-2 | Arrive and overnight in Inverness.
+Free time to explore.

 Day 3 | Travel to the West Highlands, go for a spectacular two-hour trek (about 3.5 km/185-metre elevation gain).
 Overnight at Edencoille, Kinlochleven.

 Day 4 | The Devil’s Staircase.
 You will hike a stage of the famous West Highland Way trekking route, trekking the most challenging stage and crossing the high point of the route, a pass known as the Devil’s Staircase.
 About 14 km/500-metre elevation gain, approx. 5 hours.
 Overnight: Edencoille, Kinlochleven.

-Day 5 Ben Nevis.
-Leaving Glencoe, a short transfer north takes us to Torlundy by the town of Fort William.
-This is the “true” starting point for a hike up Scotland’s highest mountain — Ben Nevis.
+Day 5 | Ben Nevis.
+A transfer north takes you to Torlundy.
+This is the “true” starting point for a hike up Scotland’s highest mountain, Ben Nevis.
 It may only be 1,345 metres high, but starting from sea level makes it challenging.
-Later enjoy a celebratory pint in the Ben Nevis Inn.
-Overall, a 17.5-km/1,506-metre elevation trek, about 10 hours.
+Later have a pint with your fellow trekkers at the Ben Nevis Inn.
+A 17.5-km/1,506-metre elevation trek, about 10 hours.
 Overnight: Edencoille, Kinlochleven.

 Day 6 | Glencoe’s Peaks.
-Today we hike in Glencoe itself, with several fantastic mountains to choose from, such as Buachaille Etive Mor or Bidean nam Bian.
-Hiking is as good as you’ll find anywhere in the world.
-Afterwards enjoy a beer, dinner and maybe some live music in the Boots Bar at the Clachaig Inn at Glencoe.
-Approx 14 km/1,000-metre elevation hike, about 6–8 hours.
+Hike in Glencoe itself, with several mountains to choose from, like Buachaille Etive Mor or Bidean nam Bian.
+Afterwards enjoy a beer, dinner and maybe live music at the Boots Bar at the Clachaig Inn at Glencoe.
+Approx. 14 km/1,000-metre elevation hike, about 6–8 hours.
 Overnight: Edencoille, Kinlochleven.

-Day 7 Kintail.
-Transfer northwest to the mountainous region of Torridon, a haven for many of Scotland’s classic peaks, including the Five Sisters of Kintail.
-A stop at Eilean Donan Castle, then onwards to Torridon, a 7-km/700-metre elevation hike, about 4 hours.
+Day 7 | Kintail.
+Head northwest to the region of Torridon, which has many of Scotland’s iconic peaks, including the Five Sisters of Kintail — highlights include a four-hour hike and a stop at Eilean Donan Castle.
+Approx. a 7-km/700-metre elevation hike, about 4 hours.
 Overnight: Tigh An Eilean, Sheildaig.

-Day 8 Enjoy an easier hike today, with various options for amazing mountain hikes in Torridon.
-A guide will discuss options, and you can choose as a group (Ben Damph, Beinn Alligin are options) Overnight: Tigh An Eilean, Sheildaig.
+Day 8 | Enjoy a bit-of-respite-day with an easier trek — there are various options for easier, more laidback hikes in the region of Torridon.
+A guide will discuss options (including Ben Damph and Beinn Alligin) with your group.
+Overnight: Tigh An Eilean, Sheildaig.

-Day 10 Depart Inverness and fly home.
+Day 10 | Depart Inverness, fly home.

-- Phone: 800.328.5925 | [email protected]
+Phone: 800.328.5925 | [email protected]

-- Accommodation: Cozy inns and pubs
+Accommodation: Cozy inns and pubs.

-- Price: Check with operator for current pricing (website displays US dollars)
+Price: Check with operator for current pricing (website displays US dollars)